 Appropriate treatment of papilloma is extremely complicated and involves management of medical problems as well as complex surgical and in-office techniques.
 This includes laser and microlaryngeal surgery as well as utilization of the newest anti-viral medications available.
 It is only with access to all these modalities that papilloma may be treated with minimal impact on the voice, as seen (and heard) in the videos below.

-The video on the left demonstrates a patient with moderate papilloma disease.
+The video on the top demonstrates a patient with moderate papilloma disease.
 While stroboscopy demonstrates some disease, surgical evaluation demonstrated more papilloma involving both vocal cords and extending below the vocal cords.
-The video on the right demonstrates the patient’s vocal cords after aggressive initial management with control of his disease and return of normal voice.
+The video on the bottom demonstrates the patient’s vocal cords after aggressive initial management with control of his disease and return of normal voice.
 After initial management, the patient has been disease free and has not required surgery for several years.

 Can I just see my regular doctor?